 There can be problems after implant surgery, whether you have tissue expansion or the implant put in directly.

 Over some years, the capsule can shrink and squeeze the implant.
 Doctors call this capsular contracture.
-It happens in about 1 in 6 patients.
+It happens in about 1 in 6 people.
 It makes the breast painful and hard and changes it's shape.
 If the shape changes a lot, the implant might need to be taken out and replaced.

-If you lose or gain a lot of weight, your reconstructed breast may no longer match the other one.
+If you lose or gain a lot of weight, your reconstructed breast might no longer match the other one.
 It's not usually possible to make the breasts exactly the same on both sides.
-But your surgeon may be able to make them more equal with further surgery.
+But your surgeon might be able to make them more equal with further surgery.
 You could have an operation on your other breast.
 Or the surgeon could replace the breast implant with a larger or smaller one.

 Longer term problems with body tissue reconstruction